satishsookun/event-management-system/README.md

 ## Sass
   Make used of local and global variables in order to adapt our theme color easily

+## Responsiveness
+  The app is only adapted to desktop version as from 1024

 ## Module
 Easy module loading approach was adapted.
 Each feature is a module which can be easily plug and play